josiest/songwriting/songs/Next To You/lyrics.md

 And morning would only come too soon

 ### Verse II
 Oh when the winter
-Found us walking at each other's sides
+Found us walking at each other's side
 I made myself into a fool

 When you told me